openbaton/docs/docs/security.md

 A project is a separate realm in which permitted users can work.
 Users can be assigned to projects and adopt different roles.
 Changes made in a project's environment are not visible from another project.
 When the NFVO starts a default project is created.
 Every project has a **unique** name and a project-id.

-A user can have the role *ADMIN* or *GUEST* in a project.
-There is only one super user with role *OB_ADMIN* and he has control over the whole system.
+A user can have the role *USER* or *GUEST* in a project.
+Administrators with the role *ADMIN* has control over the whole system.
 He may add and delete users and projects, assign roles and has access to all the projects.
-When starting the NFVO there will be already the super user (with the role of an *OB_ADMIN*) defined by default with the user name *admin* and the default password *openbaton*.
+When starting the NFVO there will be already the super user (with the role of an *ADMIN*) defined by default with the user name *admin* and the default password *openbaton*.

 The default password can be changed by setting
 ```properties